karol-majewski/TypeScript-Library-Checklist/README.md

 # Create a TypeScript Library

-Everything you need to know before publishing a TypeScript library.
+The objective of this guide is to collect everything you need to successfully publish a library created with TypeScript.

+This includes:

 - [x] What are the recommended settings
 - [x] What are the common pitfalls